RuPaul: 1980–1995: Beginnings and Supermodel of the World

 In 1993, RuPaul recorded the dance/house album Supermodel of the World.
 It was released through the rap label Tommy Boy, spawning the dance track hit "Supermodel (You Better Work)".
 The song peaked at 45 on the Billboard Hot 100.
 It charted on the UK Singles Chart, peaking on the top 40 at 39.
 The song found the most success on the Billboard Hot Dance Music/Club Play chart, where it peaked at 2.
 Radio airplay, heavy rotation of the music video on MTV, and television appearances on popular programs like The Arsenio Hall Show popularized the song.

-His next two singles/videos, "Back to My Roots" and "A Shade Shady (Now Prance)", both went to the top spot on the Billboard Hot Dance Music/Club Play chart and furthered his campy persona.
+His next two singles/videos, "Back to My Roots" and "A Shade Shady (Now Prance)", both went to the top spot on the Billboard Hot Dance Music/Club Play chart.
 His following release "House of Love" failed to place on any U.S. charts but peaked at 68 on the UK Singles Chart.
+In 1994, he released "Don't Go Breaking My Heart", a duet with Elton John.

 RuPaul was signed to a modeling contract for MAC Cosmetics.
 Various billboards featured him in full drag, often with the text "I am the MAC girl".
 He also released his autobiography, Lettin' It All Hang Out.
 He promoted the book in part with a 1995 guest appearance on ABC's All My Children, in a storyline that put it on the set of Erica Kane's talk show "The Cutting Edge".
 The same year, he was featured in his first of two appearances in the Brady Bunch movies, in which he played Jan's female guidance counselor.

+In 1994 he had a duet with Elton John who was of the superguests of the Sanremo Festival in Italy as superguests, one of the main festivals worldwide; the permance generated both positive and concerned reactions from the public.